 "Counseling" means problem solving and support concerning emotional issues that result from a compensable crime.
-Counseling is a confidential service provided in person on an individual basis or in a group.
+Counseling is a confidential service provided on an individual basis or in a group.
 Counseling has as a primary purpose to enhance, protect and restore a person's sense of well-being and social functioning.
-Counseling does not include victim advocacy services such as crisis telephone counseling; conversation in a nonprivate setting such as the common area of a shelter or a courthouse; transportation; or attendance at medical procedures, law enforcement interviews or civil and criminal justice proceedings.
+Counseling does not include victim advocacy services; conversation in a non-private setting such as the common area of a shelter or a courthouse; transportation; or attendance at medical procedures, law enforcement interviews or civil and criminal justice proceedings.